EnMAP-Box/enmap-box-documentation/README.md

 # Branching

-The `main` branch contains corresponds to the `develop` branch of the EnMAP-Box source code.
+The `main` branch contains corresponds to the `develop` branch of the EnMAP-Box source code ( will be changed to `main` after the EnMAP-Box source code to github.)

 Release branches, e.g. `release_3.10` contain the documentation related to the corresponding EnMAP-Box versions as they are released in the QGIS plugin repository.